 China flexes naval might with new aircraft carrier's first jet landing (VIDEO)

+The J-15 fighter is believed to borrow design elements from the fourth-generation Sukhoi Su-33 T10K, another Chinese military purchase from Ukraine.
+The aircraft uses Russian-made engines, and can be armed with precision-guided bombs and both air-to-surface and air-to-air missiles.Beijing is rumored to be constructing two more independently built aircraft carriers as part of a push to modernize its military.
 China is building up its naval capabilities amid rising tensions with its neighbors over several territorial disputes in the East China Sea.
 A conflict recently escalated with Japan over a group of islands, fueling anti-Japanese riots in China and leading to declining sales of Japanese goods in the country.China has also seen a rise in similar tensions with Vietnam and the Philippines.